kusukaze/krc_website/README.md

-Jump to the main page of Kusukaze Research Centre with github pages.
+Jump to the main page of Kusukaze Research Center with github pages.